ShaliniRager/PizzaOrders/README.md

 Has a parameterized constructor taking these  parameters

 d)Exceptions:
-Read a string, S, and print its integer value ; if S  cannot be converted to an integer, print Bad String Cannot use loop/Conditional statements
+d1)Read a string, S, and print its integer value ; if S  cannot be converted to an integer, print Bad String Cannot use loop/Conditional statements

+d2)
+Write a Calculator class with a single method: int power(int,int).
+The power method takes two integers,n  and p , as parameters and returns the integer result of n to the power p.
+If either n or p is negative, then the method must throw an exception with the message: n and p should be non-negative.
+Can use loop/conditional